 Obviously, community-living dementia patients face an increased risk of inpatient treatment, and SHI should consider offering caregiver support programmes and case management approaches to prevent avoidable hospitalizations.

 Second, contrary to previous studies [8, 12], there is no evidence for worse access of nursing home residents to medical specialists.
 The contact frequency is comparable with most medical specialists and even significantly increased regarding internal specialists and neurologists.
 Nursing home residents might have more regular access to specialized medical care because some medical specialists visit their institutions according to a fixed schedule.
 Thus, it seems to be easier to get an appointment for all patients in need.
 As a consequence, institutionalized dementia patients might receive more systematic treatment of physical comorbidity and dementia-related symptoms.

 To achieve a corresponding advantage for the community-living population, it would be advisable to develop recommendations on which medical specialists have to be visited regularly.
 Moreover, especially in rural areas, innovative remuneration schemes might be required to secure a sufficiently dense network of specialized care.

-.
+Third, a higher quota of community-living than of institutionalized dementia patients receives dementia-specific pharmacological treatment.
+A corresponding difference was also observed by Reese et al. .
 Perhaps physicians feel more obliged to tap the full potential of pharmacological treatment in community-living individuals, whose families most likely feel overburdened by worsening dementia symptoms, than in institutionalized dementia patients, whose disease progression is witnessed by professional nursing staff with a larger personal distance.

 Although dementia-specific drugs can achieve temporary symptomatic improvement and postpone the inevitable disease progression, only 12.8% of our study sample received cholinesterase inhibitors or memantine.
-The minor relevance of anti-dementia drug therapy was also stated within another recent German claims data analysis
+The minor relevance of anti-dementia drug therapy was also stated within another recent German claims data analysis .

 To improve adequate pharmacological treatment, physicians need to be more aware of the beneficial aspects of anti-dementia drugs.
 To this end, they could be offered targeted vocational training.